 Statistics for 21 of Scotland's 32 council areas were obtained under freedom of information laws by the Scottish Conservatives.

-They reveal "massive differences" across Scotland over how long it takes local authorities to pay their bills, with one council paying just 10% on time, the party said.
+They reveal big differences across Scotland in how long it takes local authorities to pay their bills, with one council paying just 10% on time, the party said.

-Scottish Government targets are in place for invoices to be paid by local authorities within 10 working days of being received, said the Tories, who branded councils' payment rate "disappointingly poor".
+Scottish Government targets are for payment within 10 working days, said the Conservatives, who branded councils' payment rate disappointingly poor.

-At the other end of the scale, East Ayrshire responded to one in 10 invoices within the target timeframe.
-South Ayrshire managed 18% and Aberdeenshire 20%.
+However, East Ayrshire paid only one in 10 invoices within the target timeframe, South Ayrshire managed 18% and Aberdeenshire 20%.